-Like your rucksack or bag, your laptop’s internal hard drive can only hold so much, and much like your brain after your fourth lecture in a row, overloading it can make it sluggish and unresponsive.
-That’s not to mention the risk of losing everything should your laptop be stolen or even break.
+Your laptop’s internal hard drive can only hold so much, and much like your brain after your fourth lecture in a row, overloading it can make it sluggish and unresponsive.
+Not to mention the risk of losing everything should your laptop be stolen or broken.

 What sizes do they come in?

 Storage space is measured in megabytes (MB), gigabytes (GB) and terabytes (TB).
 You can get your hands on hard drives offering anything from 500GB to 6TB of storage, depending on how much you’ll need for your course.

 How much space do I need?

-This depends on the type of files you’ll be saving, and how often.
-If you’re studying a subject that’s largely about writing essays, then you’ll need less space than a design student regularly working on big visual projects in Adobe Illustrator and Premiere.
+If you’re studying a subject that’s largely about writing essays, you’ll need less space than a design student regularly working on big visual projects in Adobe Illustrator, Premiere or Revit.

-This is because basic text files don’t take up that much space; photos are a bit larger, then music and finally video needs the most storage.
+This is because basic text files don’t take up that much space; photos are a bit larger, while music, video and 3D design files need the most storage.
 The below is a good rule of thumb…

 Desktop or portable hard drive?

-Do you prefer to knuckle down at home or in halls?
-Or are you more likely to be found hunched over a library desk or curled up working over a latte in town?
+Do you prefer to knuckle down at home or in your bestie’s flat?
+Are you more likely to be found hunched over a library desk or curled up working over a latte in town?

-These need to be plugged in to an external power source, but they tend to have more capacity than their portable counterparts and typically have a more budget-friendly price tag.
+Desktop external drives need to be plugged in to an external power source, but they tend to have more capacity than their portable counterparts.
+Plus, they typically have a more student-friendly price tag.